bytebase/bytebase/docs/design/pitr-mysql.md

 The timeline involved above could be roughly represented like this:
 (bk (t0), data changes, t1, data changes)

 The pitr database naming convention in step 2 is appending _pitr_${UNIX_TIMESTAMP} to the end of the original database name.
-We must check that the pitr database name does contain more than 64 characters, which is [the limit of MySQL](https://dev.mysql.com/doc/refman/8.0/en/identifier-length.html).
+We must check that the pitr database name does not contain more than 64 characters, which is [the limit of MySQL](https://dev.mysql.com/doc/refman/8.0/en/identifier-length.html).

 Step 6b uses a special MySQL syntax [`RENAME TABLE current_db.tbl_name TO other_db.tbl_name`](https://dev.mysql.com/doc/refman/8.0/en/rename-table.html), which effectively moves tables between databases.
 At last, Bytebase will delete the pitr database, which will be empty.
 The original database, if it exists, will be deleted if the user manually approves the issue Bytebase automatically generates.